BlockchainLabsNZ/tge-contract/audit/readme.md

 It is possible to use `emit` and `constructor` keywords, to increase readability but that is up to authors, use them or not.

-### Unused function parameters

-There are few unused function parameters in the codebase which could increase gas spending, not a critical though.

 ### Functions state mutability can be restricted to pure

 Few functions can be marked explicitly with `pure` attribute to clarify that they do not change anything on the blockchain.